 Large (100+ sq. ft.) | 5-7 days |

-Tile Type and Design
+Tile Type & Design

 Tile Type | Complexity Level | Approximate Tiling Time |